< Terug naar resultaten

 • 4

-Morning game walk; free afternoon.
+Morning game walk; free afternoon

 • 5

-Transfer to Kruger N.P.; afternoon game drive.
+Transfer to Kruger National Park; afternoon game drive

 • 6

-Morning game drive in Kruger; transfer to Eswatini (Swaziland).
+Morning game drive in Kruger; transfer to Eswatini (Swaziland)

 • 7

-Full day walk in Malolotja.
+Full day walk in Malolotja

 • 8

-Visit craft market; to St Lucia.
+Visit craft market; to St Lucia

 • 9

-Morning boat cruise and game walk; afternoon visit Cape Vidal.
+Morning boat cruise; afternoon visit Cape Vidal

 • 10

-Transfer to battlefields; hike the fugitive trail.
+Transfer to battlefields; hike the fugitive trail

 • 11

-To Royal Natal N.P.; afternoon walk.
+To Royal Natal National Park; afternoon walk

-We continue our journey to the beautiful Royal Natal National Park, particularly known the distinctive natural Amphitheatre.
+We continue our journey to the beautiful Royal Natal National Park, known from being home to the distinctive natural Amphitheatre.
 The Drakensberg is a basalt escarpment forming the border between Kwa-Zulu Natal and Lesotho and continuing into the Free State.
-It means 'Dragon Mountains', but the Zulu named it Quuathlamba ('the Barrier of Spears') - a more accurate description of the sheer, forbidding, jagged escarpment.
-This afternoon we go for walks in the local area from our lodge where we will be staying.
-There are a number of walks we can chose from such as to policeman’s helmet or to some bushmen paintings.
-Thendele Chalets or similar
+It means Dragon Mountains, but the Zulu named it Quuathlamba (the Barrier of Spears) – a more accurate description of the sheer, forbidding, jagged escarpment.
+This afternoon, we go for walks in the local area from our lodge where we are staying.
+There are several walks we can choose from such as to Policeman’s Helmet or to some bushmen paintings.
+Accommodation: Thendele Chalets (or similar)

 • 12

-Tugela Gorge hike.
+Tugela Gorge hike

 • 13